msohcw/deep-q-learning-flappy-bird/Deep Q-Learning From Scratch.md

 $= r + discount \times max[r + discount \times max[Q(s'', a)]]$

+$= r + discount \times max[r + discount \times max[r+discount\times max[r+discount\times ...]]]$

-Over time, the max operator tends to cause an overestimation of how good any given state is.
+The max operator tends to cause an overestimation of how good any given state is, as it accumulates any positive noise in the Q-value estimation.
+Over time, that accumulation can cause the system to become incredibly inaccurate, or diverge.

 To improve upon this, an original innovation in Q-Learning, Double Q-Learning, was to have two lookup tables and randomly assign experiences to each lookup table.
 Then, instead of using the same lookup table for calculating updates, we use one two pick the best future action and one to calculate the value of that action.